-An estimated 50 construction workers would be employed some of which would be professionals and will be accommodated at Letsitele and some will be sourced from the local community through the labour desk.
-The operation of the Tzaneen Dam would maintain it's current number of employment.
+An estimated 50 construction workers would be employed some of which would be technical supervisory staff and will be accommodated at Letsitele and some will be sourced from the local community through the labour desk.
+The operation of the Tzaneen Dam would maintain it's current number in employment.

 Construction facilities such as offices, workshops and stores will be required on site, and will be located within the property of the existing Government Water Works (GWW).
-Construction is expected to start in February 2011.
+Construction is expected to start in February 2011 at the earliest.